Each year, millions renew their weight loss goal.

 Participants in the study who drank water before each meal lost 44% more weight, as compared to those who didn't (8).

-Intermittent fasting is simply an eating pattern that helps people eat less and lose weight without counting calories.
+Intermittent fasting is simply a pattern of eating that helps people eat less and lose weight without counting calories.

 By fasting, it naturally reduces the amount of food you eat in a day, leading to a lower daily calorie intake.